oleges1/Renju/RENJU/README.md

 ### Playing in separate window by clicking:
 Run `gui_example.py` by `python3 gui_example.py` and just follow the instructions, also you can just type `./gui_example.py` in terminal.
-If you have some problems, with loading python3, check command `which python3` and if necessary change the pass at the very begging of `gui_example.py`.
+If you have some problems with loading python3, check command `which python3` and, if necessary, change the path at the very begging of `gui_example.py`.

 This method offers more comfortable way of playing Gomoku.